moritzfelipe/aura/docs/onchain-explainer.md

-# Aura On-Chain Flow (Plain-Language Guide)
+# Valeu On-Chain Flow (Plain-Language Guide)

 This page walks through the contracts we use on Sepolia and the transactions you’ll see when a post is published and tipped.
 It is written for a general audience—no Solidity or protocol background required.

 ## The cast of contracts

-- **AuraPost (ERC-721 NFT)** – the publishing surface.
+- **AuraPost (ERC-721 NFT)** – the Valeu publishing surface.
 Every post is an NFT minted by this contract.
 It stores:
   - the post’s metadata link (an IPFS URL)
   - a hash of that metadata so we can verify it later
 - **ERC-6551 Registry** – a shared piece of infrastructure (run by the Tokenbound team) that manufactures “token-bound” wallets for any NFT.
 We reuse the canonical Sepolia deployment at `0x0210…0921`.
 - **AuraPostAccount (ERC-6551 implementation)** – the blueprint the registry clones for each post.
 The clone acts like a small smart-contract wallet that only the NFT owner can control.
 This is what actually receives tips.

-Think of AuraPost as the publishing press, the registry as the assembly line, and AuraPostAccount as the template for each post’s personal tip jar.
+Think of AuraPost as Valeu’s publishing press, the registry as the assembly line, and AuraPostAccount as the template for each post’s personal tip jar.

 ## What happens when a post goes live?